 Incorrect: Unix, The Open Group Architecture Framework (TOGAF), Archimate, It4it

-- Our Trademarks should never be hyphenated, combined to form a new word, combined with other words.
+- Our Trademarks should not be hyphenated, combined to form a new word, combined with other words.

 Correct: TOGAF Certified, UNIX system-based, PCs to UNIX systems